ktekinay/XOJO-SQLBuilder/README.md

 **1.0.2** (____, 2017)
 - During debug, sql and values are logged to System.DebugLog.
+- When values are bound, doubles are converted to strings with PostgreSQL databases.
+(Bypasses a bug in Xojo.)

 **1.0.1** (May 16, 2017)
 - Empty WHERE subqueries will be skipped.